lruepke/HTF_lecture/source/lectures/L_FVM/Exercise1.rst

    Deeply look into OpenFOAM and understand how it works!

-In order to better OpenFOAM's logic and its work flow, we have to look at the basic structure of the `source code <https://cpp.openfoam.org/v6/laplacianFoam_8C_source.html>`_ of a basic solver, :code:`laplacianFoam`.
+In order to better understand OpenFOAM's logic and its work flow, we have to look at the basic structure of the `source code <https://cpp.openfoam.org/v6/laplacianFoam_8C_source.html>`_ of a basic solver, :code:`laplacianFoam`.

 .. tab:: laplacianFoam.C